sr4saurabh/OOP_as_I_see/README.md

 4. Encapsulation.java - a easy way to understand what binding of data and functions mean.
 5. Polymorphism.java - ever heard of strategy design pattern -- yeah how a function behaves differently for different objects.
 Wont bore you much... read happily :)

+               #this is just for a revision purpose ...so please have a vision before revision.